 CASA PropertiesUnder Development

 CASA has just completed construction on Perry Place, containing 48 1- and 2-bedroom apartment units on land that falls in both Chapel Hill and Carrboro on Merritt Mill Road.
 Visit this page for more information and leasing updates.

 King’s Ridge is named in memory of CASA’s longtime CEO, Debra King.
 CASA’s vision for King’s Ridge is to emulate Charlotte’s Moore Place community with a high-quality, affordable apartment community that prioritizes applicants experiencing homelessness.
 Our vision is for King’s Ridge to include up to 100 apartments serving both individuals and families with permanent, supportive housing.
 The upper floors will be residential housing, while the main floor will include community space, offices, and access to case management, healthcare, employment, childcare and other critical supports.
 The site is well located minutes from downtown Raleigh with a public bus stop across the street.
-CASA is currently raising funds for King’s Ridge operations.
+CASA is currently raising funds for King’s Ridge operations and a Sustainability Endowment.
 Visit this page for more information.

 Bryan place is named in honor of CASA supporter, board member, longtime donor, and advocate, Nancye Bryan.
 Bryan Place is on N. Duke Street in Durham, very close to Duke Regional Hospital.
 The community will include 16 1-bedroom apartments for those earning less than 30% of the Area Median Income (AMI), and will have a special focus on those experiencing homelessness.
 Visit this page for more information.

 Homestead Gardens, Chapel Hill